LB&SCR E1 class: Rebuilds and withdrawals

 Nos.
 W1–W3 were allocated to Newport, and no. W4 was at Ryde.
 They were primarily intended for goods traffic, but were used on passenger trains where necessary.
 At speed they were unsteady, but after No. W4 was successfully rebalanced at Ryde Works in October 1933 the others were modified similarly during 1935–36.

 Thirty examples survived the transfer of ownership to British Railways in 1948, but during the 1950s they were gradually replaced by diesel shunters.
 The last survivor, BR No. 32694, was allocated to Southampton Docks.
 It was withdrawn in July 1961 and scrapped at Eastleigh Works later that year.

 The four on the Isle of Wight worked goods trains until route closures in the 1950s brought a reduction in their duties.
 When repairs became due, they were withdrawn from service instead of being overhauled: No. W2 was withdrawn in September 1956, No. W1 in March 1957, No. W3 in June 1959 and No. W4 in October 1960.

+Because no more members of the O2 class were sent over to the Isle of Wight, the names of the Wight-based E tanks were not transferred over.